Superuser666-Sigil/SigilDERG-Data_Production/ARCHITECTURE.md

 **Version:** 2.0.0
 **Last Updated:** 2025-11-28

-This document provides a comprehensive overview of how the three SigilDERG projects work together to create a complete pipeline for training and evaluating Rust code generation models.
+This document provides a comprehensive overview of how the SigilDERG projects work together to create a complete pipeline for training and evaluating Rust code generation models.

+It also serves as the **top-level System Architecture + ADR index** for the ecosystem so that reviewers and collaborators have **one place** to answer the question:

+> *“Why was this design decision made, and where is it documented?”*

 ## Overview

-The SigilDERG ecosystem consists of three integrated components:
+The SigilDERG ecosystem consists of four integrated components:

 1. **SigilDERG-Data_Production** (`sigil-pipeline`) - Generates high-quality Rust code datasets
 2. **SigilDERG-Finetuner** (`sigilderg-finetuner`) - Fine-tunes language models on Rust code using QLoRA
 3. **human-eval-Rust** (`human-eval-rust`) - Evaluates model performance on standardized Rust programming problems
+4. **SigilDERG-Lambda-Package** (`sigilderg-lambda-package`) - Reproducible end-to-end evaluation package for grant reviewers

 ```
 ┌─────────────────────┐